-- Misdirection giving contradictory, inadequate or incorrect information about a complainant's rights (for example, in relation to decants, mutual exchanges, or preserved right to buys) - A complainant repeatedly having to chase responses and seek correction of mistakes, necessitating unreasonable level of involvement by that complainant. - A complainant being repeatedly passed between staff and/or teams, with no one officer or department taking overall responsibility, or a landlord not taking responsibility for sub-contracted services. - Failure over a considerable period of time to act in accordance with policy - for example to address repairs; to respond to antisocial behaviour; to make adequate adjustments. - Serious failures but which have already been recognised and resolved by landlord, including redress for actual financial loss. - Repeated failure to meaningfully engage with the substance of the complaint, or failing to address all relevant aspects of complaint, leading to considerable delay in resolving complaint. - Significant failures to follow complaint procedure, escalate the matter or signpost the complainant.
+- Misdirection giving contradictory, inadequate or incorrect information about a complainant's rights - A complainant repeatedly having to chase responses and seek correction of mistakes, necessitating unreasonable level of involvement by that complainant. - A complainant being repeatedly passed between staff and/or teams, with no one officer or department taking overall responsibility, or a landlord not taking responsibility for sub-contracted services. - Failure over a considerable period of time to act in accordance with policy for example to address repairs; to respond to antisocial behaviour; to make adequate adjustments. - Serious failures but which have already been recognised and resolved by landlord, including redress for actual financial loss. - Repeated failure to meaningfully engage with the substance of the complaint, or failing to address all relevant aspects of complaint, leading to considerable delay in resolving complaint. - Significant failures to follow complaint procedure, escalate the matter or signpost the complainant.

-Awards of £1,000 and above - Remedies in the range of these amounts are used in recognition of maladministration/severe maladministration that has had a severe long-term impact on the complainant.
+Awards of £1,000 and above - Remedies in the range of these amounts are used in recognition of Injustice or fault found that has had a severe long-term impact on the complainant.
 Remedies in this range will be appropriate when there has been a significant and serious long-term effect on the complainant, including physical or emotional impact, or both.
 Examples of where we make remedies in the region of these amounts include:

-- • - Mishandling or partial mishandling in an antisocial behaviour. - Erroneous or premature threat of eviction - Failure to make reasonable adjustments - Failures leading to Environmental Enforcement Orders - Serious mishandling or misdirection leading to speculative loss
+- Mishandling or partial mishandling in an antisocial behaviour case leading to exacerbation of private tenant/landlord relations - Erroneous or premature threat of eviction - Failure to make reasonable adjustments - Failures leading to Environmental Enforcement Orders - Serious mishandling or misdirection leading to speculative loss